danielbehargithub/MuskTweets-Impact-on-TeslaStock/README.md

 Std Dev: 6.52

-This negative Sharpe confirms that- under naïve assumptions- the model’s predictive signals are **not yet profitable**.
+This negative Sharpe confirms that- under naïve assumptions- the model’s predictive signals are **Disadvantageous**.
-However, the exercise highlights the real-world importance of improving **precision**, as every false signal directly translates into unnecessary market exposure.
+The exercise highlights the real-world importance of improving **precision**, as every false signal directly translates into unnecessary market exposure.